-f.
+- f.
 The President shall transmit to the Board of Trustees the full report of the Hearing Committee, stating its action, or her or his decision after an appeal.
 Acceptance of the Hearing Committee's decision will normally be expected.
 If the Board of Trustees chooses to review the case, its review should be based on the record of the previous hearing, accompanied by opportunity for oral and written argument by the principals at the hearing or their representatives.
 The decision of the Hearing Committee shall either be sustained or the proceeding shall be returned to the Hearing Committee with objections specified and with or without suggesting a different decision.
 In such a case the Hearing Committee will reconsider, taking account of the stated objections and any other decision recommended, and receiving new evidence if necessary.
 It will frame its decision and communicate it in the same manner as before.
-Following study of the Hearing Committee's reconsideration, the Board of Trustees shall make a final decision.

-4. Suspension of the faculty member prior to or during the proceedings involving him or her is justified only if immediate harm to the faculty member or to others is threatened by continuance.
+Following study of the Hearing Committee's reconsideration, the Board of Trustees shall make a final decision. - 4.
+Suspension of the faculty member prior to or during the proceedings involving him or her is justified only if immediate harm to the faculty member or to others is threatened by continuance.
 Unless legal considerations forbid, any suspension should be with pay.
 The full Advisory Council shall advise the President whether the faculty member shall be suspended.
 However, as the College officer directly responsible for enforcement of all policies and regulations of the College, the President is authorized to suspend without such prior advice if he or she determines that the situation is extremely urgent, but in such instances he or she shall convene the Advisory Council as soon as practicable and seek its advice.

-L. Sexual Harassment Policy
+L. Sexual Harassment Policy Discrimination, Harassment, and Retaliation Policies

 The College's policies and procedures on Unlawful Harassment and Sexual Harassment are on file in the Human Resources Office.
-Copies can also be obtained from all Designated College Officers (DCOs).
+Copies can also be obtained from all Designated College Officers (DCOs)discrimination, harassment, and retaliation (including on the basis of sex or gender) are on file in the Civil Rights and Title IX Office.
+Copies can also be obtained from the Civil Rights Coordinator.